Hybrid vs Petrol: Full Running Cost Breakdown in NZ (2026)

 Fuel is the biggest weekly cost for most drivers.

-• Hybrid cars: Use electric power at low speeds and during braking, dramatically reducing fuel consumption in city driving.
+• Hybrid cars: Use electric power at low speeds and during braking, reducing fuel consumption in city driving.

 In real NZ driving conditions, hybrids often use 30–50% less fuel than comparable petrol cars.